-‘Lucia’, known today as the ‘Festival of Light’, is celebrated on the 13th December.
+‘Lucia’, is known today as the ‘Festival of Light’, celebrated on the 13th December.
 The tradition dates back to the fourth century when a young girl, Lucia, wearing candles on her head, served food and drink to the persecuted Christians imprisoned in the catacombs of Rome.

 This enriched sweet dough is very popular in Scandinavia and especially at Christmas with the addition of saffron.
 The dough is silky smooth and very easy to a handle.
+There are many different shapes to try however most popular is the ‘S’ shape cat.

 Lussekatter – Lucia Saffron Buns